Zhong-Lab-UCSD/HiFislides/README.md

 ## 7. Mapping HiFi-Slide R2 reads

 1. We used STAR to align HiFi-Slide R2 reads to the genome.
-2. we used BOWTIE2 to align HiFi-Slide R2 to the transcriptome.
+2. we used Bowtie 2 to align HiFi-Slide R2 to the transcriptome.

 ### Mapping to the genome